anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 #### 6.3.15.1 SERVER PIM ACCOUNT
 Servers are managed by redfish, credentials should be the same for same type of device

+Multiple entries are expected, one entry for each server model.
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | VENDOR | String | Yes |  |